Computing, Culture, and Society

 All required courses provided by faculty in the Computing, Culture and Society track, including I609 and I709, are open to and welcome students from other tracks and programs.

-• Informatics Core Requirments (6 cr.)
+• Informatics Core Requirements (6 cr.)

 • INFO I501 Introduction to Informatics (3 cr.)